LUSO PAGES HOME PAGE

 Compiled by John Laidlar

-The Metropolitano Ligeiro da Margem Sul do Tejo (originally known as MST but now branded as MTS Metro Transportes do Sul) is a light-rail system on the south bank of the River Tagus, which is planned to have four lines totalling 27.65km and with 37 stations.
+The Metropolitano Ligeiro da Margem Sul do Tejo (MST) is a light-rail system on the south bank of the River Tagus, which is planned to have four lines totalling 27.65km and with 37 stations.
 The route itself is through housing and shops for the most part, with all the track being reserved from the adjacent roadway.

-Work on the system started in April 2003 and MTS operations were scheduled to start in December 2005 - but, although running trials began in November 2005, the official opening only came on 30 April 2007, with revenue-earning services starting the next day, 1 May, on the 5km section between Corroios and Cova da Piedade only.
+Work on the system started in April 2003 and MST operations were scheduled to start in December 2005 - but, although running trials began in November 2005, the official opening only came on 30 April 2007, with revenue-earning services starting the next day, 1 May, on the 5km section between Corroios and Cova da Piedade only.
 This journey takes 11 minutes and represents an investment of 95 million Euros for this section.
-The second phase, from Corroios to Universidade was fully opened on 15 December 2007, whilst the final phase of the line was completed with the opening of the Cova da Piedade to Cacilhas section, on November 27th 2008
+The second phase, from Corroios to Universidade was fully opened on 15 December 2007, whilst the final phase will see the completion of the line with the opening of the Cova da Piedade to Cacilhas section.

-For those crossing the river by rail from Lisbon, the MTS can be joined at Pragal or Corroios stations on the Fertagus railway line from Lisbon to Setúbal.
+For those crossing the river from Lisbon, the MST can now be joined at Pragal or Corroios stations on the Fertagus railway line from Lisbon to Setúbal.

 Above: The Metro Sul do Tejo line viaduct near Pragal, where it crosses under the Fertagus cross-Tagus line, in June 2005.
 The viaduct takes the Metro line over the autoestrada (motorway) which runs south from the Tagus bridge.